-- or you can let it for holidays under the vivienda vacacional decree, a new category in tourism law added to the main tourism legislation.
+- or you can let it for holidays under the vivienda vacacional decree, a new category in tourism law added to the main tourism legislation in 2015.
 This decree is currently being redrafted, and will probably become less restrictive because the redraft was forced by objections from the Monopolies Commission (see HERE).
-For the moment, its current form requires properties to be residential, not touristic, and to be in non-touristic areas as defined by ayuntamiento planning regulations.
+For the moment, its current form requires properties to be residential, not touristic, and to be in non-touristic areas as defined in municipal PGOs (ayuntamiento local planning designations) – i.e. to be in those areas that are wholly residential as opposed to touristic or mixed touristic-residential.
 Any properties covered by this decree must also not be prohibited from letting for holidays under the terms of community statutes if they are on a complex – and most residential community statutes do in fact prohibit holiday letting.

 - Infractions of VV regulation are defined as “very serious” and so subject to fines for owners and any of their agents of between €30,000 and €300,000.
 The Canarian Government is currently redrafting this decree, supposedly to meet the Monopolies Commision’s objections, but how long this will take, or what its final form will be, are unknown.
 While it is being redrafted, inspections and fines of properties with VV licences are on hold, though the Decree itself remains in force.
 (NB: all other tourism inspections and fines are still being carried out and imposed).

 IF YOUR PROPERTY IS TOURISTIC: